Skip to main content

 1

-Log into your Stripe account, the click Developers to locate your API keys in the Dashboard.
+Log into your Stripe account, click Developers, then click API keys to locate your API keys in the Dashboard.

 2

-Click the API Keys tab, then click Create restricted key.
+In the Restricted keys section of the API keys page, click Create restricted key.

 3